Code-Institute-Submissions/OwenCookman-Milestone-project-1/README.md

 #### Youtube video

 ** Desktop **
-1. Go to home page
+1. Go to index.html
 2. See that the Youtube video is displayed
 3. Select play to ensure the video is working correctly

 ** Mobile **
-1. Go to home page
+1. Go to index.html
 2. See that an image has taken place of the Youtube video

 ** Responsiveness **